nharonitou/visitor_tracker/ADMIN_GUIDE.md

 ## Overview

 The Visitor Tracker is a Flask-based web application that tracks visitors.
 It allows staff to check in visitors, record their details, and check them out when they leave.
-The application is hosted on `matrix.1stadvantage.org:8080`.

 ## Application Structure